-MRP stands for Manufacturing Resource Planning.
+MRP stands for Material Requirements Planning.
 An MRP is essentially a manufacturing-focused version of an ERP or Enterprise Resource Planning solution, which contains accounting, inventory management, CRM, e-commerce, sales, and human resource capabilities.

 The many manufacturing and other types of features included in an MRP include:

 Let’s go through each one of these features and explain what they are and how they work within an MRP.

 Bill of Materials - A bill of materials is essentially a list of all of the parts and other materials that go into manufacturing a final product.
 It includes part names, costs, quantities, and more.
 A bill of materials can be used for assembly, disassembly, repair, replacement, and other types of manufacturing jobs.

 Business Planning – Business planning is broader than just the manufacturing aspect of a company.
 It includes new hires, payroll, cash flow, and other things that affect manufacturing.

 Capacity Requirements Planning – A manufacturer’s capacity requirements planning is an analysis of its supply and demand to determine the optimal production level over a certain period of time.